kubernetes/website/docs/concepts/cluster-administration/federation.md

 Federations of Kubernetes Clusters can include clusters running in different cloud providers (e.g. Google Cloud, AWS), and on-premises (e.g. on OpenStack).
-[Kubefed](https://kubernetes.io/docs/tasks/federation/set-up-cluster-federation-kubefed/) is the recommended way to deploy federation.
+[Kubefed](https://kubernetes.io/docs/tasks/federation/set-up-cluster-federation-kubefed/) is the recommended way to deploy federated clusters.

 Thereafter, your [API resources](#api-resources) can span different clusters and cloud providers.